 1. List each client service and the cost of each service.
-Client Services may include, but is not limited to, participant support costs such as emergency financial assistance, transportation assistance, stipends for beneficiaries to attend trainings, mileage for staff to transport a client, and any contract personnel that will be providing services to
+Client Services may include, but is not limited to, participant support costs such as emergency financial assistance, transportation assistance, and any contract personnel that will be providing services to Beneficiaries.

-Beneficiaries.
 An itemized break-out of each client service is required, and extra lines may be inserted into this table.